RingoDev/meetup/README.md

 This projects consists of an SPA React app that is built with Vite and a NodeJS/ExpressJS server on the backend.
 All communication is done through the websocket protocol.

+The state and location of all users is stored in a mongoDB database.